-time to cast your vote.
+time to cast

-MCO encourages all members

-to vote.
+Election Day is Tuesday, Nov.
+8. It's likely that lines will be long for many precincts, so give yourself plenty of your vote.
+MCO encourages all members to vote.
 Voting is both a right and a responsibility, and we hope you have taken the time to educate yourself on the candidates and their stances.